Quixotic7/OMX-27/OMX-27-firmware/feature_ideas.md

 	• If (notes) is selected (notes symbol), the Arpeggiator plays a chord with all notes from the note list.
 This means that you have to play at least two notes to hear the effect.
 The note list is not advanced.

 	• If ? is selected, the Arpeggiator plays a random note from the note list.
 This doesn’t mean that it creates any random note, it only uses one note of the note list at will.
 The note list is not advanced.

+Humanize Chord feature

+	Enduss - "A few days ago I had an idea for 'Chord Mode', a way to make chord playing have an organic feel to it.
+It's basically an option to have each note, after the root note, to have their own 'Delayed Note', and/or 'Chance of Delayed Note' setting, like as if you were rolling the notes on the keys (with the right hand) from thumb, to pinky.
+The settings could use those 'oblong characters' you created (or different characters) to adjust the delay for each note, and also a setting for 'Chance of Delay' if a user doesn't always want the delay to happen, and just wants all note in the chord to play at once."